uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/hardware/ble_authentication.md

 - The central is authenticated:
   - The peripheral writes a random 256 bit number to characteristic `R1`.
   - The central reads characteristic `R1` and writes `SHA256(R1 xor key)` to characteristic `H1`.
-  - The peripheral checks whether characteristic `H1` is correct and authenticates the central.
+  - The peripheral checks whether characteristic `H1` is correct and writes a boolean (true=1, false=0) into characteristic `A` to indicate whether authentication succeeded.
-- The Peripheral is authenticated:
+- The peripheral is authenticated:
   - The central writes zero to characteristic `H2`.
   - The central writes a random 256 bit number to characteristic `R2`.
   - The peripheral reads characteristic `R2` and writes `SHA256(R2 xor key)` to characteristic `H2`.
   - The central polls characteristic `H2` until it is nonzero.
+  - At this point, the central can read characteristic `A` to see if the central itself is authenticated.
   - The central checks whether characteristic `H2` is correct and authenticates the peripheral.

 The central must be authenticated before the peripheral so that the peripheral